 party attack took place in early 1974.
 The general election was called in

 February 1974.
 A second one was called later in 1974.

 I didn’t make up the plot to overthrow the UK government

-in 1974-5, although it is disputed.
-The details I outline are in the public
+in 1974-5 although it is disputed.
+The information is in the public domain.

 Margaret Thatcher became the leader of the Conservative